bluwy/svelte-router/docs/guide.md

 ## Redirects and Navigation Guards

-When navigating to certain routes that are invalid or protected, it may need to be redirected away depending on the condition.
+When navigating to certain invalid or protected routes, a redirect may be required.

 In `svelte-router`, the route `redirect` property can be used to acheive that: